kafemoka/Project2-Stream-Compaction/README.md

 Another note is that this project implements efficient scan by modifying an array on the device in-place in both the upsweep and downsweep stages.
 There were some concerns over race conditions when multiple blocks are needed, however, these did not arise.
 The project's commit history includes a version of efficient scan that uses an input and output array for the kernel but requires a memcpy to synchronize data in the two from the host in between passes.

+## Notes
+I added an additional "small" case test for debugging use.
+Efficient Scan also has disabled desting code for "peeking" at the results of up-sweep before down-sweep.

 ## Example Output

 ```